 In addition, the results from the runs with increased Bugflow days doesn’t show any significant difference as the curves are either overlapping or the solution becomes infeasible (Figure 10).
 However, the results from the runs with increased Bugflow release value show a significant decrease in hydropower revenue generation objective (Figure 11).
 Hence, the increase in Bugflow release value can be a serious concern for hydropower sector.

-To sum up, the presented study provides a mechanism which can be used to predict the tradeoff curve, and calculate the releases corresponding to points on the curve.
-The findings of the study challenge the idea that hydropeaking index is a suitable metric to quantify bugs suitability.
+challenge the idea that hydropeaking index is a suitable metric to quantify bugs suitability.
 Hence, further research is required to define a better bug suitability metric.

-Lastly, as mentioned earlier, this is an on-going study and the results presented are not the final products.
-The results will be updated over time based on work with GCMRC and WAPA, and the updated model along with results will be publicly available in near future at: https://github.com/moazzamalirind/-Bug-flow-
+updated model along with results will be publicly available in near future at: https://github.com/moazzamalirind/-Bug-flow-